-Directions: Read and initial the following statements, then fill out the bottom portion.
-Return your signed contract to Mrs. Lowenstein in Room 202 by May 24.
+Directions: Make a copy of this document.
+Read and initial the following statements, then fill out the bottom portion.
+Return your electronically signed contract to Mrs. Lowenstein by email: clowenstein@serrahs.com by May 28, 2021!

 1. I understand that if I do not complete the required summer assignments, I will not be prepared to succeed in this course.
 If I do not complete the assignment I might not be able to earn an A in the first semester.